PRodriguez19/metagenomics-R/_episodes/01-First-Steps-on-R.md

 >
 > 2. Now try changing the value of variable `y` to contain the value 10.
 What do you need to do, to update the variable `number`?
 {: .challenge}

+## Tips on variable names
+Variables can be given almost any name, such as `x`, `current_temperature`, or `subject_id`.
+However, there are some rules / suggestions you should keep in mind:

+- Make your names explicit and not too long.
+- Avoid names starting with a number (`2x` is not valid but `x2` is)
+- Avoid names of fundamental functions in R (e.g., `if`, `else`, `for`, see [here](https://statisticsglobe.com/r-functions-list/) for a complete list).
+- Avoid dots (`.`) within a variable name as in `my.dataset`.
+There are many functions in R with dots in their names for historical reasons, but because dots have a special meaning in R (for methods) and other programming languages, it's best to avoid them.
+- Use nouns for object names and verbs for function names
+- Keep in mind that **R is case sensitive** (e.g., `genome_length` is different from `Genome_length`)
+- Be consistent with the styling of your code (where you put spaces, how you name variable, etc.).
+In R, two popular style guides are [Hadley Wickham's style guide](http://adv-r.had.co.nz/Style.html) and [Google's](http://web.stanford.edu/class/cs109l/unrestricted/resources/google-style.html).

+***

+## Best practices

+Before we move on to more complex concepts and getting familiar with the language, we want to point out a few things about best practices when working with R which will help you stay organized in the long run:

+* Code and workflow are more reproducible if you can document everything that we do.
+Your end goal is not just to "do stuff", but to do it in a way that anyone can easily and exactly replicate your workflow and results. **All code should be written in the script editor and saved to file, rather than working in the console.**
+* The **R console** should be mainly used to inspect objects, test a function or get help.
+* Use `#` signs to comment. **Comment liberally** in your R scripts.
+This will help future you and other collaborators know what each line of code (or code block) was meant to do.
+Anything to the right of a `#` is ignored by R.